 The subsequent political and demographic history of Kosovo is not known with absolute certainty until the XNUMXth century.

 The region was absorbed into the first Bulgarian Empire around 850, with the definitive consolidation of Christianity and Slavic-Byzantine culture.
-It was reconquered by the Byzantines in 1018 and became part of the new Subject of Bulgaria8.
+It was reconquered by the Byzantines in 1018 and became part of the new Theme of Bulgaria8.

 As a focal point for Slavic resistance to the power of Constantinople on the peninsula, the region often changed domination, between Serbs and Bulgarians on the one hand and Romans from Byzantium on the other, until the arrival of the Serbian prince Stefan Nemanja9 (image), who secured control of it at the end of the XNUMXth century.